-Use signs to direct one-way flow of traffic.

-- $\bigcirc$ - headbands, eyewear).
-Decide whether to re-open fitting rooms.
+- Use signs to dirUse signs and t - Use signs to direct one-way flow of traffic. - Use signs and tape on the floor to maintain physical distancing while waiting for cashiers. - Prohibit customers from trying on items that are worn on the face (cloth masks, scarves, headbands, eyewear). - Decide whether to re-open fitting rooms.
 If fitting rooms are re-opened, customers should wash hands or use hand sanitizer before and after trying on clothes. - When processing returns, employees should wash hands or use hand sanitizer before and after handling items.
-The retailer may set items aside for a day or longer if concerned about perceived risks of exposure.
+The retailer may set items aside for a day or longer if concerned about perceived risks of exposure. - Consider offering alternative order ahead and pick up options, such as curbside pickup as appropriate and applicable.